kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 --
 ```

+#### Converting CSV to Parquet

+It is also possible to make a conversion from CSV dataset to PARQUET file format
+using `CSV_TO_PARQUET(dataset path)`.
+This case is especially useful to ensure
+the expected result remains the same for both CSV and PARQUET file format
+without storing the same dataset in the codebase twice.

 ```
 -GROUP MyTest
 -DATASET PARQUET CSV_TO_PARQUET(tinysnb)
 --
 ```

+> **_Note:_** for the conversion, the framework does not match the current schema to
+the parquet files.
+It relies on arrow to auto detect the datatype when reading
+and convering the CSV to Parquet.

+### Other properties

 Other optional parameters include `-BUFFER_POOL_SIZE` and `-SKIP`.
 By including
 `-SKIP` in the header, the entire suite will be deactivated, but the tests